Child Development Center

 This endowment will be seeded with a $2 million capital injection from the capital campaign.
 Establishing this endowment sets a clear precedent and discipline now and for future generations as to the importance of offering meaningful financial assistance to a significant number of children who would not otherwise be able to attend our CDC.

 Q: How will the CDC determine which families qualify for financial assistance?

 The CDC Advisory Council will be responsible for ensuring that the CDC adheres to its mission to provide a diverse learning environment and will establish guidelines for awarding financial aid.
 A financial assistance committee of the Advisory Council will consider the financial situation of families who apply for aid and make the final award decision based on these guidelines.
-A Financial Assistance policy will be available this spring that describes this process in detail.
+A Financial Assistance policy and FAQ will be available under the Policies tab of this site.

 Q: How will the CDC affect parking and traffic on campus?